FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/tool-bars.md

 #### Action Tool Bar

 The Action Tool Bar is found at the top of the screen.
-The tools here will help you create, edit, and share content.
+The tools here will help you create, edit, and share your design.

 ![](images/action-tool-bar-1.PNG)